 Managing sync configurations

-From the User Sync tab, you can:
+From the Import & Sync tab, you can perform the following actions:

-• Edit — Update the name, behavior rules, conflict rules, defaults, or post-sync actions
+• Edit — Update the name, behavior rules, conflict rules, defaults, or post-sync actions.

-• Resume — Re-enable a paused sync
+• Resume — Reenable a paused sync.

 Excel template fields